 - the recovery of altered plant communities

-Information from reference areas has allowed us to develop Alberta’s plant community classification system and associated Range Plant Community Guides.
+Information collected from reference areas has led to the development of Alberta’s plant community classification system and associated Range Plant Community Guides.
 For information on the guides, see: Range classification and survey tools.

 Long-term data from the range reference areas has been used in research studies by: